israelklink/MachineLearning/README.md

 # MachineLearning
- Codes and testing with Machine Learning
+ Codes and testing with Machine Learning.
+Each folder has a code.